kasmello/AMI/NOTES AMI.md

 * inference - avoid "copy-overs" to keep track of state

 This is where we can combine them into successor state axioms!
-* each axiom is about predicate rather than action
+* each axiom on left is about predicate rather than action
+* Disadvantages ???

 ## Machine Learning